MacBook 2016 full review

-Welcome to our review of Apple's new 12-inch MacBook for 2016.
+Welcome to our review of Apple's 12-inch MacBook, released in 2016.
 If you'd prefer to read about the original model, head over to our 2015 12-inch MacBook review.
 Our review is based on two models we've spent time with: the £1,299 model (1.2GHz m5 processor, 512GB of flash storage) in Rose Gold, and the £1,049 model (1.1GHz m3 processor, 256GB flash storage) in Space Grey.

 Please note that these are the original RRPs - Apple put the prices up in October 2016.
 Here's our article on the price rises.
 The MacBook now retails from £1,249 (previously £1,049).